 Consistent Online Presence

 Jonathan Merry, Director at Bankless Times, makes a lot of sense.
 “Make your brand’s image consistent.
 This contains a slogan, a defined description of your products, a logo, a color scheme, and a collection of fonts.
-I think that this procedure will assist you with integrated marketing efforts, where the objective is to have a uniform look and message across all of your marketing channels.”
+I think this procedure will assist you with integrated marketing efforts, where the objective is to have a uniform look and message across all your marketing channels.”

 By creating a consistent presence online, new and existing customers can quickly notice your brand and website for quick, easy purchases.
 And if you run a retail store, they’ll easily recognize your brand when they’re out for a day of shopping.